 Thanks for all of the great feedback on our Zero Waste holiday series of blog posts.
 If everyone was taking the steps our readers are, we'd make a huge dent in that stat about North Americans producing 25% more waste during this time of year!
-It's so wonderful to know, judging by your comments, that we are not the only environmentally conscious souls out here.We've talked about holiday cards, holiday lights, Christmas trees and wrapping already.
+It's so wonderful to know, judging by your comments, that we are not the only environmentally conscious souls out here.We've talked about holiday cards opens in a new tab, holiday lights opens in a new tab, Christmas trees opens in a new tab and wrapping opens in a new tab already.
 If you have implemented some of these tips, you may not have a giant mess to clean up!
 But just in case, here are some suggestions.

 Compost your real tree and reuse your artificial tree.